goehringlab/2023-Bland-bioRxiv/README.md

     conda activate par2_paper

-## Core code

-Core code is found in _src_.
-This includes the image quantification model and the dimer model fitting pipeline.

 ## Notebooks

 Notebooks used to perform the analysis in the paper and generate all the figures are found in _scripts_.
-This is split into three sections:
+This is split into two sections:

-- __Demonstration__: a few notebooks to walk through the image quantification pipeline (to do)
 - __Raw analysis__: notebooks used to perform quantification on raw images.
 Running these scripts requires access to the main data repository (i.e. image files), which can be made available on request
 - __Downstream analysis and figures__: notebooks used to perform downstream analysis on the quantification results from